drlukeparry/pyccx/README.rst

     brew tap costerwi/homebrew-calculix
     brew install calculix-ccx

+The path of the installed Calculix solver executable should be obtained, which is dependent on the configuration of the brew installation.

+Usage
+*************

 The Calculix solver executable needs to be available in the system path, or the path to the executable needs to be manually specified.
 Across all platforms the direct path of the calculix solver executable needs to be initialised before any further use.

 .. code:: python